-Update: Beginning in 2016, you can deduct the full cost of smaller business assets like iPads instead of having to depreciate them over time.
-Office products that cost $2500 or less can be deducted as an expense in the year you buy and begin to use them.
+That changed in 2016.
+You can now deduct the full cost of smaller business assets like iPads in the year of purchase.
+You're no longer required to depreciate them over time.
+Office products that cost $2,500 or less can be deducted as an expense in the year you buy them and begin to use them.

 Deducting Your iPad

-How do I separate business and personal usage so I don't get into trouble with the IRS?
-The best method is to keep a log of the time you use the asset for business versus the time you spend using it personally and allocate your monthly joint expenses by this percentage.
-It is important to keep written records.
+Deidre Morhet, the founder of BASC Expertise, a tax, payroll, and accounting firm in Arizona, says that the best method is to keep a log of the time you use the asset for business versus the time you spend using it personally.
+Allocate your overall monthly expenses by this percentage.

-If I (the employer) provide a tablet for an employee, can I still deduct the cost (initial and on-going) as a business expense?
-Is this tablet considered a taxable benefit to my employee?
-You can deduct the full cost of the tablet provided to the employee as long as the personal use is reported as a fringe benefit on the employee’s W-2 or the employee reimburses you for the personal use.
-In this case, as described above, you must be able to document what portion of the employee's use is for business.
+Morhet says that you can deduct the full cost of a tablet that you provide to an employee as long as any personal use is reported as a fringe benefit on the employee’s W-2 or the employee reimburses you for the personal use.
+You must be able to document what portion of the employee's use is for business.

 Document, Document, Document!

 Disclaimer: Nothing in this article, on this site, should be considered as tax or legal advice.
 The comments and information provided here are for general information purposes only.
-Every business situation is unique, state and federal laws and regulations, including IRS regulations, change constantly.
-Before making any business decision which has tax or legal implications, discuss with your tax and legal advisor.
+Every business situation is unique.
+State and IRS laws and regulations can change frequently.
+Discuss business decision with tax or legal implications with a tax advisor.